GuruCharan94/gurucharan94.github.io/_pages/the-pub-sub-archive.md

   teaser: "/assets/images/newsletter/intro.jpg"
   thumbnail:  "/assets/images/newsletter/intro.jpg"
   og_image: "/assets/images/newsletter/intro.jpg"
-excerpt: "The latest on Azure, .NET, DevOps, Container Technologies and other interesting things delivered straight to your inbox twice a month"
+excerpt: "The Curated Bytes is a newsletter with the latest on Azure, .NET, DevOps, Container Technologies and other interesting things delivered straight to your inbox twice a month"
 ---

-## The Pub-Sub Archives
+## The Curated Bytes Archives

 {% include newsletter-archives.html %}